SamihIbrahim/resume/README.md

 - [ ] Add Flow for type-safe and null-safe.
 - [ ] Internationalization. currently I need `en` and `ja`.
 For the time being create `index.ja.pug`.
 - [ ] `screenshot` command for all languages.

-# Contribution

-I am not a native English speaker, so if you find something wrong, please create an issue or send a pr.

-Thanks in advance.